Criando uma identidade de marca e como criar sua própria marca

 Score Lovely Décor

-You may have noticed that perfect selfie backdrops are increasingly popular at various retail shops and establishments.
 In the era of social media, décor is playing an even bigger role in brand marketing.
-Customers provide free advertising every time they take a photo in front of your gorgeous backdrop and post it all over their social media accounts, making it an easy brand development win.
+Customers provide free advertising every time they take a photo in your store or studio to post to their social media, making it an easy brand development win.

 It’s important to choose the platforms that make the most sense for your brand.
-Each social media platform has a specific demographic.
-If you’re selling a product for teenage girls, Tumblr and Instagram Stories are better picks than LinkedIn or Twitter.
+Each social media platform has a specific demographic, often broken down by age.

-The type of language you use you on social media—how you word your tweets, Instagram captions, and Facebook posts—should speak directly to your audience.
+The type of language you use on social media—the wording of Instagram captions, Tweets and Facebook posts—should speak directly to your audience.

 Finding this voice can be tricky, so always try to keep these key questions in mind:

 • Who is your audience?
-The age demographic will tell you whether or not using slang, GIFs, and pop culture references are appropriate.
+The age demographic will tell you whether or not using slang, GIFs, and pop culture references are appropriate, and which ones will resonate with them.

 • What is your brand’s culture?
-This goes back to your company’s core values.
-If empowerment is relevant to your brand, then social justice content could be a good way to build trust with your brand.
+This goes back to your core values.

 • If your brand were represented by a character, who would it be?
 Think of your ideal representative, and how they would communicate.